Modelling motion-induced signal corruption in steady-state diffusion MRI

 Purpose

-Diffusion-weighted steady-state free precession (DW-SSFP) is a diffusion imaging sequence achieving high SNR efficiency and strong diffusion-weighting.
+Diffusion-weighted steady-state free precession (DW-SSFP) is a diffusion imaging sequence achieving high SNR efficiency.
 A key challenge for in vivo DW-SSFP is the sequence’s severe motion sensitivity, currently limiting investigations to low or no motion regimes.
-Here we establish a framework to both (1) investigate and (2) correct for the impact of subject motion on the DW-SSFP signal.
+Here we establish a framework to both (1) model and (2) correct for the impact of subject motion associated with the underlying magnetisation distribution of DW-SSFP.

 Theory and Methods

-An extended phase graphs (EPG) representation of the DW-SSFP signal was established incorporating a motion operator describing rigid body and pulsatile motion.
+An extended phase graphs (EPG) representation of the 1D DW-SSFP signal was established incorporating a motion operator describing rigid body and pulsatile motion.
 The representation was validated using Monte Carlo simulations, and subsequently integrated into a data fitting routine for motion estimation and correction.
-The fitting routine was evaluated using both simulations and experimental 2D low-resolution single-shot timeseries DW-SSFP data acquired in a human brain, with a tensor reconstructed from the motion-corrected experimental DW-SSFP data.
+The fitting routine was evaluated using both simulations and a voxelwise correction applied to in vivo experimental 2D low-resolution single-shot timeseries DW-SSFP data acquired in the human brain in three healthy volunteers, with a tensor reconstructed from the motion-corrected experimental DW-SSFP data.

 Results

 The proposed EPG-motion framework gives excellent agreement to complementary Monte Carlo simulations, demonstrating that diffusion coefficient estimation is robust over a range of motion and SNR regimes.
-Tensor estimates from the motion-corrected experimental DW-SSFP data give excellent visual agreement to complementary DW-SE data acquired in the same subject.
+Tensor estimates from the motion-corrected experimental DW-SSFP data give good visual agreement to complementary diffusion-weighted spin-echo (DW-SE) data acquired in the same subject, considerably reducing orientation-dependent motion-induced biases.

 Conclusion